MHanzala74/MHanzala74/README.md

 # 👋 Hello!
-I’m a Computer Science student with a strong foundation in full-stack development and a keen interest in AI/ML innovation.
-As a MERN Stack Developer, I specialize in building scalable web applications using MongoDB, Express.js, React, and Node.js, delivering seamless user experiences with robust backend systems
+I’m a Computer Science student with a strong interest in Artificial Intelligence and Machine Learning.
+As an AI Developer, I focus on building intelligent systems such as LLM-powered applications, Retrieval-Augmented Generation (RAG) pipelines, and AI-driven assistants.
+I enjoy working with embeddings, vector databases, and modern AI frameworks to create practical, real-world solutions.

 # 💻 Skills: